-BHD 404 Health Promotion, Program Planning, Design and Evaluation

-The purpose of this course is to teach students how to plan, implement, and evaluate health promotion programs in various settings.
-Needs assessment methods, planning models, goals and objectives setting, strategy selection, data collection, and quality and evaluation issues will be addressed.
+BHD 404 Health Promotion, Program Planning, Design and Evaluation strategy selection, data collection, and quality and evaluation issues will be addressed.
 Note: BSHS students who continue to the MSHS degree program can apply credit from this course toward MHD 504 (per conditions stated in the catalog).